 3. In your Portfolio Manager account, create a new property for your building, enter the operating/use characteristics, and add the CBUSID under 'Unique Identifiers' on the Details tab.

-Step 3: Add Whole-Building Energy Consumption Data
+Step 3: Add Whole-Building Energy and Water Consumption Data

 2. For multifamily and multi-tenant building owners, request whole-building aggregated consumption data from the utility companies.
 AEP Ohio, Columbia Gas, and Columbus Public Utilities have tools to provide building owners with whole-building, aggregated annual data to use for benchmarking.
 This will simplify and streamline the benchmarking process for building owners and protect individual tenant data anonymity.

-Step 4: Submit Benchmarking Report (deadline extended to December 15 for 2021 compliance)
+Step 4: Submit Benchmarking Report

 1. Check for possible errors using the Data Quality Checker on the 'Summary' tab in Portfolio Manager.